 |Password Management (A)||Procedures for creating, changing, and safeguarding passwords.|

 FormDr has a Security Awareness training policy in place that requires new employees and current employees to conduct training upon hire and annually thereafter.
 Minimum training is done annually, with regular informal security and compliance training done every other week.
-FormDr proactively assesses and tests for malicious software within their environment, both infrastructure and workstations.
+FormDr proactively assesses and tests for malicious software within their environment, both infrastructure, and workstations.
 Members of the FormDr team monitor bug and vulnerability lists to assure they remain up to date.
-FormDr is monitoring and logging successful and unsuccessful login attempts to the servers within its environment and policies are in place requiring audit logging, which include login attempts.
+FormDr is monitoring and logging successful and unsuccessful login attempts to the servers within its environment and policies are in place requiring audit logging, which includes login attempts.
 Password configurations are set to require that passwords are a minimum of 8 characters in length, account lockout after 5 invalid attempts, and an account lockout after 15 minutes of inactivity.

 |Response and Reporting (Req)||Identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity; and document security incidents and their outcomes.|